neilotoole/xcgo/README.md

 `xcgo` doesn't prescribe a particular usage approach.
 Some possibilities:

-- Launch a container shell session, clone your repo, and build (or even edit) within the container.
+- Launch a container shell session, clone your repo, and build (or even edit and do all your work) within the container.
 - Mount your local repo into the container, shell in, and build from within the container.
-- Invoke `xcgo` with `goreleaser` (local repo mounted) -- this is pretty typical.
+- With local repo mounted, invoke `xcgo` with `goreleaser`: this is pretty typical.

-Let's look at a few of these approaches:

-## `go build` inside container
+### Example: `go build` inside container

 From inside the docker container, we'll build (`amd64`) binaries for macOS, Linux, and Windows.